Bankman-Fried apologizes, says didn't 'try to commit fraud'

 New York (AFP) – Former FTX Chief Executive Sam Bankman-Fried apologized Wednesday for a "lot of mistakes" in the abrupt collapse of the cryptocurrency firm and said he did not knowingly behave fraudulently.

-"I didn't ever try to commit fraud on anyone," Bankman-Fried told the Dealbook conference on CNBC.
+"I didn't ever try to commit fraud on anyone," Bankman-Fried told the Dealbook conference hosted by CNBC and The New York Times.

-Bankman-Fried, appearing by video from the Bahamas, said he was "shocked" by many of the details that have surfaced since the cryptocurrency platform's collapse.
+Bankman-Fried, appearing by video from the Bahamas and donning his trademark t-shirt, said he was "shocked" by many of the details that have surfaced amid the cryptocurrency platform's collapse, depicting the problems as stemming from lax oversight and corporate controls rather than an intent to defraud.

-On November 11, Bankman-Fried resigned as FTX filed for bankruptcy protection while facing a large financing shortfall.
+On November 11, Bankman-Fried resigned as FTX filed for bankruptcy protection while facing a large financing shortfall and a deluge of withdrawals from panicked customers.
+The firm at its peak had been worth some $32 billion.

+At the time, FTX had taken some $10 billion in customer funds without authorization, according to the Wall Street Journal.

-Much attention has focused on the relationship between FTX and Alameda Research, a trading house also owned by Bankman-Fried.
+Much attention has focused on the relationship between FTX and Alameda Research, an affiliated trading firm.

-Bankman-Fried acknowledged an "embarrassing" lack of attention to conflict of interest between the two firms, but insisted that he was not abreast of the details on Alameda.
+Bankman-Fried acknowledged an "embarrassing" lack of attention to conflicts of interest between the two firms, but insisted that he was not abreast of the details on Alameda and did not run Alameda.

+Among the revelations, the digital currency news site CoinDesk reported on November 2 that Alameda's balance sheet was heavily built on FTT -- a token created by FTX and not based on an asset with independent value.

+The value of FTT plunged in early November as both Alameda and FTX cratered and has not recovered.

-He said that he was surprised at the scale of Alameda's positions on FTX that were troubled and which ultimately stressed the firm.
+Bankman-Fried said that he was also surprised at the scale of Alameda's positions on FTX that were troubled and which ultimately stressed the firm.

 "I didn't think it was existential for FTX," Bankman-Fried said of Alameda's financial stress, adding that he thought the problem would "end up having some small impact on FTX, but not a significant one, not one that hurt customers at all."